microsoft/DNS-Challenge/README.md

 * **requirements.txt** - contains all the libraries required for synthesizing the data.

 ## Prerequisites
+- git lfs
-- Python 3.0 and above
+- Python 3.6 and above
 - Soundfile (pip install pysoundfile), librosa

 ## Usage: